 Microbes are the oldest form of life on earth

 There are microbes everywhere.
 Your body contains 10 times more microbes than human cells.
-Each of us has a microbe biome: our own community of trillions of single cell, living organisms; an integral part of us.
+Each of us has a microbiome: our own community of trillions of single cell, living organisms; an integral part of us.
 As we look after it, it looks after us.

-Healthy biomes have a variety of microbes doing thousands of different jobs: breaking down food in the gut, delivering calcium and vital nutrients to where they are needed, and boosting the health of our soils, plants and animals.
+Healthy biomes contain a huge variety of microbes doing thousands of different jobs: breaking down food in the gut, delivering calcium and vital nutrients to where they are needed, and generally boosting our health and that of our soils, plants and animals.